Almamu/EVESharp/Documentation/Setup.md

 Save the file.
 Now the client is completely setup and you should be able to connect to it properly.

 ![Apocrypha Login](Images/evescreen.png)

+If you have the [auto account option](ClusterController/Configuration.md) enabled in your ClusterController, you now will be able to create an account with a simple login try on the client.

+From here on the game should progress as normal as long as the features you're using are supported.
+As It stands right now, only the station view works.